nrk19/dns-sistema.sol/README.md

 };
 ```

-Explanation of the choosen options:
+- Explanation of the choosen options:

-- **acl**: here we set our trusted networks.
+    - `acl`: here we set our trusted networks.
-- **forwarders**: we set 208.67.222.222 for non-authoritative requests.
+    - `forwarders`: we set 208.67.222.222 for non-authoritative requests.
-- **allow-transfer { trusted; }**: we allow transfer from our trusted network.
+    - `allow-transfer { trusted; }`: we allow transfer from our trusted network.
 This will allow the transfer of the zone between the master and the slave.
-- recursion: allow recursion from trusted network.
+    - `recursion`: allow recursion from trusted network.

 #### named.conf.local ####